Gut Inflammation and Too Many Soft Poos Is The Cause Of Anal Gland Issues In Dogs...

 Anal gland issues are almost entirely a dry-fed dog phenomenon.
-They are greatly alleviated with its removal.
+They are greatly relieved with its removal.
 Below I will show you the cause and solution to your dogs issues.

 I’m Dr Conor Brady, a canine nutritionist that specialises in gut issues.
 Below I tell you everything I know, including not only why your dog is likely sick but how to fix it.
 How do I benefit?
 For the most part, articles like this get folk on to my site and it gets me some attention.
 If you need specialised help you can book me for a consultation.
 Also, if I link to a product that is important for his recovery, I will track the link.
 If you buy it I will get a tiny bit of that sale.

 What are the anal glands and why do they impact?

 The anal glands, situated at 4 and 8 o’clock around the dog’s anus, are like two tiny nipples.
 Their function is to release pheromones on to the stool, to enable communication between dogs.
 This is why dog’s sniff each other’s butts.
 As faeces passes over the anal glands they are expressed, this causes the pheromones to be released.

 However, if the faeces is too soft, these will not be expressed.
 Over time, this results in a build-up of the anal glands, which can then become impacted.
 This is very sore for a dog and materialises by them dragging their bum along the ground in an effort to express them.

 When this does not work, they require manual expression by the dog’s owner or a vet (see below, pretty graphic, best leave it to a groomer or vet as the stuff absolutely stinks).
 If left unattended they will build up and impact, causing severe pain, even rupturing, so they need to be attended to.